marinamen/unit3_project/README.md

  ☆ Enthusiast about designing.

- ☆ Experience or skilled at User Design Experience.
+ ☆ Experience, skilled or willing to learn User Design Experience.

  ☆ Commits to deadlines, promotes collaboration, mantains confidentiality.